 Opened coconut water

 Although the durability is lengthy before the opening, once you start the package, the quality of the coconut water decays very quickly.
-It is safest to consume the drink within one day, but the quality should be satisfactory approximately 3 to 5 days after opening.
+It is safest to consume the leftover coconut water within one day, but the quality should be satisfactory approximately 3 to 5 days after opening.
 After that, rather throw away the water and take a fresh pack.
+Drinking coconut water after standing open for too long is not recommendable.

 Can Coconut Water Go Bad?

 It is more likely that you will discard coconut water because of impaired quality than because of spoilage.
 But it is undoubtedly true that this product can also go bad.
-Here are the signs that it’s time to pour the coconut water down the drain.
+It’s best to drink freshly opened coconut water.
+But if you have leftovers forgotten in the fridge, here are the signs that it’s time to pour the coconut water down the drain.

 Sign 1: Strange smell